 Atropine drops need to be instilled nightly and can be combined with Ortho-K therapy to maximise the myopia control effect.
 Visual and general side-effects are highly unlikely at 0.02%.
 Atropine drops will need to be specially formulated at a compounding pharmacy as they are not readily available at concentrations below 0.5%.

 Certain types of soft contact lenses have been used to try to control myopia, although results have been underwhelming.
 Multifocal soft contact lenses are typically used by patients in their fifth decade of life onwards to improve their near vision.
 These have a similar peripheral area of steepening on the lens like Ortho-K, although at a lower level (maximum +3D, whereas the above ortho-K example shows a +8D difference!).
 As a result, when these soft contacts have been used by young patients, studies have only reported a modest range decreased progression of 29-45% .
 Specialised soft contact lenses called MiSight (Coopervision) have been designed by a research team in New Zealand specifically with myopia control in mind, and have been TGA approved for the indication of controlling myopia progression.
 These lenses show a 40% reduction in myopia progression.
-If Ortho-K lenses are not suitable, these soft contact lenses may be discussed by your optometrist as an alternative option, and may be used in conjunction with atropine drops to improve the myopia control effect.
+If Ortho-K lenses are not suitable, these soft contact lenses may be discussed by your optometrist as an alternative option, and may be used in conjunction with atropine drops.